techreturners/demo-intro-to-css-key-concepts/README.md

 # Demo - Introduction to CSS Key Concepts

-Demo for Intro to CSS, key concepts: cascading, specificity and inheritance
+Tech Coach demo for Introduction to CSS: Key Concepts.
+This repo demonstrates the box model, the cascade, specificity and inheritance

 # To get started

-Fork this repo
+This repo is just some static html pages and css.

-Then clone it locally and have a play!
+Clone it locally and have a play.

+# To open an html file in the browser, in your terminal do:

+      open box_model.html